henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 <details open="True">
 1. User clicks on the "Join Game" button
-2. User inputs the code displayed on the host's screen into the input box
+2. User scans QR code displayed on the host's screen, clicking 'Capture'.
+3. User clicks 'Start Game' and chooses an avatar
-3. User inputs the correct code and is brought to a lobby with all the other players who are participating in the game session
+3. User is brought to the Gameplay page with all the other players who are participating in the game session
 </details>

 ```mermaid